Why Exxon Mobil Corporation [XOM] Should Be On Your Radar Moving Forward

 Exxon Mobil Corporation [NYSE:XOM]: Analyst Rating and Earnings

 Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Exxon Mobil Corporation [XOM], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
+Regarding Exxon Mobil Corporation [XOM], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
 On average, stock market experts give XOM an Hold rating.
-The average 12-month price forecast for this stock is $37.29, with the high estimate being $62.00, the low estimate being $32.00 and the median estimate amounting to $44.00.
-This is compared to its latest closing price of $35.44.
+The average 12-month price forecast for this stock is $37.97, with the high estimate being $62.00, the low estimate being $32.00 and the median estimate amounting to $44.00.
+This is compared to its latest closing price of $37.50.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Exxon Mobil Corporation [XOM] is sitting at 2.75.
 This is compared to 1 month ago, when its average rating was 2.87.